stephenangelico/Merrily/README.md

 is correct for this situation.
 So if a ring causes the level to drop, a ring event should trigger if the level becomes less than (<) a particular value.

-Once you have settled on a value, copy it to the main function, `ring_listen()`, and the hardware should be good to go.
+Once you have settled on a value, set it as `THRESHOLD` in `config.py`, and the hardware should be good to go.

 Running
 =======